-The Company's derivative instruments include warrants to purchase 821 common shares and options to purchase 40 common shares, the exercise prices for which are denominated in a currency other than the Company's functional currency, as follows:
+The Company's derivative instruments include options to purchase 40 common shares, the exercise prices for which are denominated in a currency other than the Company's functional currency, as follows:

-- Warrants to purchase 821 common shares exercisable at CAD\$4.32 per whole common share that expire on March 29, 2016; - Contractor options to purchase 21 common shares exercisable at CAD\$1.89 per whole common share that expire on November 19, 2017; - Contractor options to purchase 17 common shares exercisable at CAD\$1.62 per whole common share that expire on April 4, 2018; - Contractor options to purchase 2 common shares exercisable at CAD\$2.43 per whole common share that expire on May 18, 2018.
+- · Contractor options to purchase 21 common shares exercisable at CAD\$1.89 per whole common share that expire on November 19, 2017; - Contractor options to purchase 17 common shares exercisable at CAD\$1.62 per whole common share that expire on April 4, 2018; - Contractor options to purchase 2 common shares exercisable at CAD\$2.43 per whole common share that expire on May 18, 2018.

-These warrants and options have been recorded at their fair value as a liability at issuance and will continue to be re-measured at fair value as a liability at each subsequent balance sheet date.
+These options have been recorded at their fair value as a liability at issuance and will continue to be re-measured at fair value as a liability at each subsequent balance sheet date.
 Any change in value between reporting periods will be recorded as unrealized gain/(loss).
-These warrants and options will continue to be reported as a liability until such time as they are exercised, forfeited or expire.
-The fair value of these warrants and options is estimated using the Black-Scholes option-pricing model.
+These options will continue to be reported as a liability until such time as they are exercised, forfeited or expire.
+The fair value of these options is estimated using the Black-Scholes option-pricing model.